The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 • Renal impairment: Safety has not been established in patients with renal impairment.
 Excretion is primarily renal; impaired renal function may increase exposure; clearance of radiolabeled iodine is decreased in patients with renal impairment or genitourinary obstruction.

-• Elderly: The duration of severe hematologic toxicity may be prolonged in the elderly.
+• Elderly: The duration of severe hematologic toxicity may be prolonged in elderly patients.

-• Women of childbearing potential: Women of childbearing potential should be advised of potential fetal risk; effective contraceptive measures should be used during and for 12 months following treatment (males and females).
+• Women of reproductive potential: Women of reproductive potential should be advised of potential fetal risk; effective contraceptive measures should be used during and for 12 months following treatment (males and females).

 • Immunizations: The safety and efficacy of live vaccines in patients who have received therapy with tositumomab have not been established.
 Avoid administration of live vaccines in patients recently treated with tositumomab.

-CBC with differential (baseline and weekly for up to 12 weeks, or longer for persistent severe cytopenia); signs and symptoms of hypothyroidism and TSH (prior to therapy and every 6 months for life; Hamnvik, 2011); renal function; signs/symptoms of infusion or allergic reaction
+CBC with differential (baseline and weekly for up to 12 weeks, or longer for persistent severe cytopenia); signs and symptoms of hypothyroidism and thyroid-stimulating hormone (prior to therapy and every 6 months for life; Hamnvik 2011); renal function; signs/symptoms of infusion or allergic reaction

-Following infusion of the iodine I 131 tositumomab dosimetric dose, the total body gamma camera counts and whole body images should be taken within 1 hour of the infusion and prior to urination, and 2-4 days after the infusion and following urination, and 6-7 days after the infusion and following urination.
+Following infusion of the iodine I 131 tositumomab dosimetric dose, the total body gamma camera counts and whole body images should be taken within 1 hour of the infusion and prior to urination, and 2 to 4 days after the infusion and following urination, and 6 to 7 days after the infusion and following urination.